The impact of working in partnership to support children’s development and well-being. - Estyn

 How have you shared your good practice?

-We actively share our best practices through various channels to maximize their impact and reach.
+The setting actively shares best practices through various channels to maximise their impact and reach.

-Utilizing social media platforms such as Instagram and Facebook, as well as our dedicated parent app, we showcase our achievements and successful initiatives to a broad audience.
+Utilising social media platforms such as Instagram and Facebook, as well as a dedicated parent app, the setting showcases its achievements and successful initiatives to a broad audience.
 This not only promotes transparency but also encourages engagement and feedback from parents and stakeholders.

-At Little Lambs, we are dedicated to fostering a culture of continuous improvement.
-We achieve this by prioritizing regular staff meetings and maximizing the utility of our staff training days to enhance and refine our practices.
-Through these structured sessions, we provide opportunities for our team members to collaborate, share insights, and participate in professional development activities.
-By investing in the growth and skill development of our staff, we ensure that our practices remain current, effective, and aligned with the evolving needs of the children and families we serve.
+Little Lambs is dedicated to fostering a culture of continuous improvement.
+It achieves this by prioritising regular staff meetings and maximising the utility of staff training days to enhance and refine practices.
+Through these structured sessions, it provides opportunities for team members to collaborate, share insights, and participate in professional development activities.
+By investing in the growth and skill development of staff, leaders ensure that practices remain current, effective and aligned with the evolving needs of children and families.

-We share our practice, ideas, insights and experiences among colleagues across different sectors, including early education, Flying Start, and local authorities.
-By facilitating these exchanges, we harness the collective expertise of our team to enhance our practices and ensure the delivery of high-quality services to children and families
+Practitioners share their practice, ideas, insights and experiences among colleagues across different sectors, including early education, Flying Start, and local authorities.
+By facilitating these exchanges, they harness the collective expertise of the team to enhance practices and ensure the delivery of high-quality services to children and families.